The Easiest Rough Puff Pastry Recipe

 Is Rough Puff Pastry Hard to Make?

 Lamination of any type is a delicate process that can be hard to perfect!
 Since rough puff pastry skips that step, it’s the easiest way to make puff pastry.
-My recipe involves thinly slicing half the butter and using a vegetable peeler to make shards with the other half; the different sizes and thicknesses of the pieces of butter ensure that the majority of the flour will be layered with butter when rolled out.
+My recipe involves thinly slicing the butter and then squishing the slices wit your finger so they become thin sheets of butter.
+This helps them layer well between the flour to create puffy, flaky layers when baked.

 Why Is It Called Rough Puff?